What is NECCUM?

 How do I qualify?

-You must be a full-time student, enrolled in a degree program at a NECCUM member institution and receive appropriate approval from your academic advisor or Registrar to register for a course at a member institution.
+You must be enrolled in at least 6 credits at your home institution, enrolled in a degree program at a NECCUM member institution, and receive appropriate approval from your academic advisor or Registrar to register for a course at a member institution.
 You must also have a minimum 2.0 GPA, and meet the prerequisites for the course/s you wish to take at the host institution.